peej/lumberjack-keyboard/guide.md

 ### Resistors for USB-C (R5,6)

 If you are using a UCB-C connector you will need to solder these extra two resistors.
-They are in the kit along with the connector.
+They are marked in the kit with a black dot on the paper to help distingish them from the other resistors.

 * R5,6: 5.1kΩ Green, brown, black, brown, red